choojun/choojun.github.io/index.md

 # Hello World!

 To date, my research interest is in the design and development of computational intelligence models, especially evolutionary algorithms, and their applications.
-I have published several indexed articles, as listed in the [Web of Science (WOS)](https://www.webofscience.com/wos/author/rid/O-6251-2014).

 Happy reading!